fdrolshagen/jetter/BACKLOG.md

 ---

-## High Priority

-### Executor Support (Concurrency)
-- Executor should support execution on multiple goroutines.
-- Execution results should be returned from each goroutine after completion.
-- `--concurrency [-c]` Number of threads to use for firing requests.

----

-## Medium Priority

 ### Report Format
 - Add reporters for **JSON** and **YAML** output.
 - Consider using an interface for multiple reporters: `func Report(r internal.Result)`.